Looking for Receipts and Payments account of NPO format, features and limitations.

 Yes, It is a real (Assets) account.

-Receipts and Payments account is a Nominal Account.
+The receipts and Payments account is a Nominal Account.

 No, it is not a nominal account.
-It is infact a real (asset) account.
+It is in fact a real (asset) account.

-Which organization prepare receipts and Payment account.
+Which organization prepares receipts and Payment account.

-Not for profit organization generally prepare receipts and payment account.
+Not-for-profit organization generally prepare receipts and payment account.

 |S.N||NPO Chapter Solution|